hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 Spring provides a test context environment for developers, it supports JUnit and TestNG.

-In this sample applcation, I will use JUnit as test runner, also use [Mockito](http://mockito.org) to test service in isolation, and use [Rest Assured](http://rest-assured.io/) BDD like fluent APIs to test REST from client view.
+In this sample application, I will use JUnit as test runner, also use [Mockito](http://mockito.org) to test service in isolation, and use [Rest Assured](http://rest-assured.io/) BDD like fluent APIs to test REST from client view.

-##A simple POJO test
+## A simple POJO test

 A classic JUnit test could look like this.